 In the fall of 2018, Panterra had the honor of signing an agreement with the Universidad Autónoma de Baja California Sur (UABCS) with the goal of designing field research opportunities for their students.
 The initiative includes building international alliances with other universities for the purpose of developing collaborative research, studies, innovation and technological endeavors.

-We are also assisting the remote communities we work with in setting up ongoing research and conservation programs where members of the community actually work alongside the scientists or are carrying on the monitoring and conservation.
+We also assist the remote communities we work with in setting up ongoing research and conservation programs where members of the community actually work alongside the scientists or are carrying on the monitoring and conservation programs themselves.

 “Never apologize for being over sensitive and emotional when defending the welfare of wildlife.
 Let this be a sign that you have a big heart and aren’t afraid to show your true feelings.
 These emotions give you the strength to fight for what is right and to be the voice of those who cannot be heard.”

 In past years we have supported whale shark research and were instrumental in research done on pregnant female whale sharks and mobula rays.
 You may enjoy watching National Geographics “Jeb Hogan – The 1049 lb Shark” episode which we assisted in putting together on behalf of the series.
 It showcased whale shark research with Dr. Deni Ramirez and introduced ultrasounding on both pregnant whale sharks and mobula rays.

 Post COVID we will be looking to invest in a new ultrasound and housing for continued research with researchers from the Universidad Autónoma de Baja California Sur in La Paz.